 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Rumors that the US is planning to leave NATO command
+Rumors spread that the US is planning to leave the NATO command post

 Báo Thanh niênBáo Thanh niên19/03/2025

-The Trump administration is reportedly considering a sweeping overhaul of the US military command structure, including the relinquishing of the role of NATO Supreme Allied Commander in Europe (SACEUR).
+The administration of US President Donald Trump is said to be considering a plan to deeply reform the US military command structure, including the US giving up its role as NATO Supreme Allied Commander in Europe (SACEUR).

 The United States has held the SACEUR role for more than 70 years since Dwight D. Eisenhower, a World War II general and the 34th US President, laid the foundation in 1951.
 However, in an unprecedented move, the Trump administration is considering changing that, NBC News reported, citing two defense officials familiar with the plan.